-Criteria JORC Code Explanation Commentary 0.5 to convert them to positive values at half the detection limit.
+Criteria JORC Code Explanation Commentary

+• 0.5 to convert them to positive values at half the detection limit.
 Another possibility is that the negative values represent some unknown code.
-It was determined that further validation is required to ensure that database accurate and complete.
-A further assessment of the database was made by the Competent Person and no significant errors were found.
+It was determined that further validation is required to ensure that database is accurate and complete.

+• and no significant errors were found.